HistoryJune 24, 2020

 Our Sister Republics does not strictly deal with high-level diplomacy, battles, and leaders.
 Instead, Fitz focuses on the common people of the United States.
 Newspapers published across the United States serve as key primary sources for this book to reveal the voices of the people.
 Fitz devotes significant attention to the ways race and racial politics influenced how people in the United States, black and white, reacted differently to the South American revolutions.

 The following excerpt comes from the beginning of Chapter Two, "Agents of Revolution," which introduces us to South Americans who visited the United States to inspire support and gather supplies for their revolutions back home.
-Bring your questions to our free virtual Read the Revolution Speaker Series event with Caitlin Fitz on June 30, sponsored by The Haverford Trust Company, for a live conversation with her.
+Fitz recently joined the Museum for a live virtual conversation on Our Sister Republics.

 “They brought their revolutions to the United States.
 Poets and politicians, outcasts and emissaries, sergeants and servants and secretaries, they left their war-torn homes and pursued political support as well as personal security in the sprawling northern republic.
 Speaking Spanish and Portuguese, French and indigenous Aymara, they were descendants of Africans, Europeans, and native people.
 They hailed from the skyscraping peaks of the Andes to the grassy lowlands of the River Plate, from sunbaked and rain-washed sugar plantations to mines studded with silver and glistening with gold.
 Vowing support for different sovereigns, they came variously as refugees and exiles, diplomats and merchants, republicans and occasionally royalists.
 Most of all, they carried tales of their travails, working to transform their host cities into international hubs of the American independence wars.